The ITensor Software Library for Tensor Network Calculations: Applications of ITensor

 \subsection{Other Application Areas}

 Historically tensor network methods have mainly been developed and applied within condensed matter physics.
 But the recent decade has seen a major broadening in applications of tensor networks inside and outside of physics.
-These newer applications range from studying holographic dualities between physical theories \cite{Swingle:2012m,Pastawski_2015} to computing high-dimensional integrals \cite{Oseledets:2010,Dolgov:2020}.
+These newer applications range from studying holographic dualities between physical theories \cite{Swingle:2012m,Pastawski_2015} to computing high-dimensional integrals in applied mathematics \cite{Oseledets:2010,Dolgov:2020}.

-An area where tensor network methods are becoming increasingly important is quantum computing, where they can be used to perform efficient classical simulations of quantum devices.
-Using matrix product states to represent the state of the device leads to simulations with only polynomial cost for shallow enough circuits or by incurring a gradual loss of fidelity.
-One effort in this area is the XACC software by McCaskey et al., which offers a \emph{matrix product state simulator backend} based on ITensor \cite{McCaskey_2018,nguyen2020enabling}.
-ITensor was also used in a recent study by Zhou et al.\ which shows that if a quantum computing device is sufficiently noisy, experiments performed with it can be \emph{efficiently simulated classically} \cite{zhou2020limits}.
+An area where tensor network methods are becoming increasingly important is \emph{quantum computing}, where they can be used to perform efficient classical simulations of quantum devices.
+Tensor networks offer important advantages such as linear scaling with the number of qubits.
+The library \href{https://www.pastaq.org}{PastaQ} (available at \href{https://github.com/GTorlai/PastaQ.jl}{github.com/GTorlai/PastaQ.jl}) uses ITensor as a backend to offer tensor network methods not only for quantum simulation, but also optimization of quantum circuits, tomography of quantum systems and quantum processes, and more.

 A rather different application area of tensor networks is applied mathematics and machine learning.
 Here tensor decomposition methods have found many different uses, from compressing weight layers of neural networks \cite{Novikov:2015}, to recovering missing or corrupted data using partial information \cite{huang2019lowrank}.
 Machine learning is an area where ITensor has potential to be used much more in the future, and ITensor has already been used to \emph{investigate new models and algorithms} for machine learning, including supervised \cite{NIPS2016_6211,reyes2020multiscale} and unsupervised \cite{Stoudenmire_2018} learning using models parameterized by tensor networks, and to investigate generalization of these models by studying synthetic data \cite{bradley2019modeling}.